Veganism Myths That Are All Too Common

 Although people are eating less meat than they used to, the number of individuals who identify as vegan is still less than 10% of US consumers.
-So, what is holding individuals back from adopting a plant-based diet?
+So, what is holding individuals back from adopting a full plant-based diet?
 Here are six common myths that may turn people away from going vegan, along with facts to refute the misconceptions.

 Myth #1: Veganism is only for people who care about animal rights.

 Most individuals who eat plant-based are motivated for reasons related to health rather than animals and the environment.

 Myth #2: You won’t get enough protein on a vegan diet.

 A review of research by the American Dietetic Association concludes that vegan diets are nutritionally adequate, including for protein needs.
-A vegan diet provides plenty of opportunity to consume an adequate amount of protein through foods such as legumes, grains, seeds, and nuts.
+A vegan diet provides plenty of opportunities to consume an adequate amount of protein through foods such as legumes, grains, seeds, and nuts.
 Furthermore, Americans have arguably overemphasized the need for protein.
 Americans eat much more protein compared to the average protein intake globally, and research suggests a high-protein diet may actually pose risks to one’s kidney and bone health.

 Myth #3: Carbs should be kept to a minimum or avoided entirely.